Creative communicators who thrive on the demands of client reputation management should check out the competitive field of public relations

 As a new graduate, you could expect to work as a PR assistant or junior account executive for one or two years before gaining promotion to PR officer or account executive.

 Further progression to management-level posts is likely to take a further two to three years and depends heavily on your personal aptitude, performance and motivation.
 A willingness to move between employers or geographical areas may be necessary in order to broaden your experience or move into a more specialist role.

 Consultancy can offer broad experience before specialising.
 It is possible to move between in-house and consultancy roles.

-Professional qualifications may also assist with career development and can be gained through the Chartered Institute of Public Relations (CIPR).
+Professional qualifications may also assist with career development and can be gained through the CIPR.

 There is little standardisation of PR job titles, so these may vary depending on the agency or organisation.

-Self-employment may also be an option for those wishing to operate as freelance consultants or set up their own PR firms.
+Self-employment may also be an option later in your career if you wish to operate as a freelance consultant or set up your own PR firm.